 - tu hablas – you speak (informal)

 To make Japanese verbs formal, we add –masu to the end of the verb.
 The original “u” ending changes into an “i,” and the consonant before the original ending changes to accommodate the new ending.

-Here are the formal conjugations for each verb ending:
+Here are the formal Japanese conjugation for each verb ending:

 Exceptions and Irregular Verbs

 Of course, every language has pesky irregular verbs that don’t follow the rules.
-Some infinitive verb endings have different conjugations.
+Some infinitive verb endings have different conjugations in Japanese.

 Some verbs end with –iru or –eru

 - taberu – to eat, I eat (たべる)